Robertgreenwood27/bookapp/content/chapter3.md

 Chirp.
 Another day ends.
 Swipe.
 Click.
 Here we go again.
 But this time, as Arris stepped into the gathering dusk, the darkness welcomed him as one of its own.

-## Part 2: The World Reacts

 The key turned in the lock with a sound like bones breaking.
 Arris pushed open the door to his apartment, shadows writhing around him, seeping into the once-familiar space.
 The air grew thick and heavy, as if the very atmosphere recoiled from his presence.

 *Home sweet home.
 Or is it?
 Nothing feels the same anymore.
 Everything's changed.
 I've changed.*

 As Arris moved through the darkened rooms, he became aware of a strange silence.
 No scurrying of tiny feet, no rustling of scales against substrate.
 The usual sounds of his beloved pets were conspicuously absent.

 In the spare room, Arris flicked on the lights.
 The soft glow of heat lamps illuminated a scene of unnatural stillness.
-Spinnerette, his Mexican Red Knee tarantula, was pressed against the far corner of her enclosure, legs drawn tight against her body.
-Noodle, the ball python, was coiled into a tight ball, her head hidden beneath her own scales.
+Nyx, his Mexican Red Knee tarantula, was pressed against the far corner of her enclosure, legs drawn tight against her body.
+Ouroboros, the ball python, was coiled into a tight ball, her head hidden beneath her own scales.

 *What's wrong with you all?
 Don't you recognize me?
 I'm still Arris.
 Still your caretaker.
 Your master.*

-He approached Spike's bearded dragon enclosure, tapping on the glass.
+He approached Draco's bearded dragon enclosure, tapping on the glass.
 Normally, this would bring the lizard scurrying forward, eager for attention.
-But now, Spike remained motionless, his eyes fixed on Arris with what could only be described as terror.
+But now, Draco remained motionless, his eyes fixed on Arris with what could only be described as terror.

 A twinge of something - guilt? regret? - flickered through Arris, quickly swallowed by the churning shadows within him.
-He reached for the latch of Spike's enclosure, intent on proving to himself that nothing had changed.
+He reached for the latch of Draco's enclosure, intent on proving to himself that nothing had changed.

 As his fingers touched the metal, a spark of dark energy leaped from his skin.
 The latch sparked and sizzled, the entire front of the enclosure suddenly alive with crawling tendrils of electricity.
-Spike skittered backward, pressing himself against the far wall of his habitat.
+Draco skittered backward, pressing himself against the far wall of his habitat.

 *What... what just happened?
 I didn't mean to...
 I'm not trying to hurt them.
 Am I?*